How to Troubleshoot

 • Consider testing in the Test environment vs. testing in Production

-• Consider the repercussions of where you're testing (could testing impact live records?)
+• Consider the repercussions of where you're testing (could testing impact live records)?

-Step 5: Test the solution
+Step 4: Test the Solution

 • Did that resolve the behavior?
 If not, did it provide any additional insight to help your next attempt at finding a solution?